tomchenchen/tomchenchen.github.io/_pages/photography.md

 <img src="/images/photo/shenhua8.webp"
      style="width:70%;">

-*Striker André Luis, the first player ever to score a hat-trick in a derby between Shanghai Shenhua and Shanghai Port.*
+*Brazilian André Luis, the first player ever to score a hat-trick in a derby between Shanghai Shenhua and Shanghai Port.*